guerrinharj/contact_list/README.md

 - Make sure of permissions of your OS and terminal system are on point.
 (Don't be afraid to change the shebang in case you need)
 - If you're not installing for the first time, don't overwrite archives
 - If you're installing a new gem, be always sure to rebuild.
+- This application use a series of shell scripts in order to simplify commands, they're all written inside the `devops` folder.

 ### Build the container and start the DB